Omar Bundy: World War I

 In early March 1918, the 2nd Division was assigned to duty on a quiet sector of the Allied defensive line in the Department of the Meuse between Saint-Mihiel and Verdun, in order to complete the second stage of its training, "which was to begin March 13, 1918".
 On March 21, the German Army commenced their massive Spring Offensive, which required Bundy's 2nd Division to perform occupation duty in Toulon-sur-Arroux, Rupt, and Troyon.

 Ongoing combat resulted in the division's participation in the June 1918 Battles of Battle of Belleau Wood and Chateau-Thierry.
 As the Germans advanced before the Belleau Wood fight, the French commander under whom Bundy was serving ordered the 2nd Division to retreat with their French counterparts.
 Bundy refused and instead launched a successful counterattack.

 Major General Omar Bundy, former commander of the 2nd Division, and Major General John A. Lejeune of the USMC, the division's current commander, at Marbache, France, August 11, 1918.

-In July, due to a negative assessment of his performance by Andre W. Brewster, the AEF's Inspector General, Bundy was assigned to command of the newly created U.S. VI Corps.
+In July, due to a negative assessment of his performance by Major General Andre W. Brewster, inspector general of the AEF, Bundy was "kicked upstairs" and assigned to command of the newly created VI Corps.
 Brigadier General James Harbord, formerly the chief of staff of the AEF before taking command of the 4th Marine Brigade, succeeded Bundy in command of the 2nd Division.
-In his new position, Bundy conducted activities that aided in successful execution of the Belfort Ruse prior to the Battle of Saint-Mihiel in September.
-He was not to remain there for very long, however, as later that month Bundy was named to command U.S. VII Corps, which he led until he returned to the United States shortly before the Armistice with Germany on November 11, 1918, which brought an end to hostilities.
+In his new position, Bundy conducted activities that aided in the successful execution of the Belfort Ruse, designed to deceive the Germans prior to the Battle of Saint-Mihiel, which began on September 12.

+He was not to remain there for very long, however, as later that month Bundy was named to command the skeleton VII Corps, a unit which only existed on paper and which he led until he returned to the United States shortly before the Armistice with Germany on November 11, 1918, which brought an end to hostilities.

 For his services in the war, Bundy received the French Legion of Honor (Commander) and French Croix de Guerre with Palm.